-With the recent start of the new space revolution and the rapid growth of Low-Earth-Orbit (LEO) constellation technology in recent years, there have been TONS of questions being asked as to what all these new satellite innovations and technologies are all about.
+With the recent start of the new space revolution and the rapid growth of Low Earth Orbit (LEO) constellation technology in recent years, there have been tons of questions being asked as to what all these new LEO satellite innovations and technologies are all about.

 - What exactly is the purpose of these large LEO constellations?

 - Why are so many satellites needed?

 - How are LEO satellites different from traditional satellites?

 - Which frequency bands will these constellations operate on?

 - Who are the current major players in this space?
 (No pun intended)

 Trust me, you’re going to want to know ALL of the answers with so much talk happening right now around this topic.

 What is the Low Earth Orbit (LEO)?

 A Low Earth Orbit is an orbit around the earth with an altitude above Earth's surface between 250 kilometers and 2,000 kilometers (1,200 miles) and an orbital period between about 84 and 127 minutes.
 Any objects below about 160 kilometers (or 99 miles) will experience very rapid altitude loss and orbital decay.